21st Century Learning: 4 Smart Strategies to Master a Foreign Language Online

 If spending an extended period in a foreign country isn’t a possibility, why not get involved with local organizations where foreigners tend to gather?
 Many communities have active cultural groups that sponsor events and meet-ups.
 If you live near a university, inquire as to whether the school sponsors any institutions that offer learning opportunities.
 Volunteering with one of these groups or attending special events can help you meet new people to speak to and learn from.

 Learning a new language takes hard work and dedication, and there really are no shortcuts to fluency.
-Nevertheless, the internet and its myriad resources can serve as an invaluable learning tool for the modern student.
+Nevertheless, the internet and its myriad resources can serve as an invaluable learning tool for the modern student, whether you’re looking for a conversation partner or some top-tier language courses.
 By procuring the right learning tools, finding practice partners, studying diligently and putting your language skills to work, you’re bound to find success learning in the digital age.